Check out our COVID-19 dedicated page for tenders related to medical equipment needs.

 The format of syntax used by TED is the following:

 XX = [value]

-where XX denotes the code or the abbreviation of the search field, consisting of two letters and value; it can be a string of one or more characters, a date, a number range or simply a wildcard.
+XX is the code or the abbreviation of the search field, comprising 2 letters.
+The value can be 1 character or a string of characters, a date, a range of numbers, or simply a wildcard.

-Ministry or any other national or federal authority
+Ministry and any other national or federal authorities

 Body governed by public law